Posted by Tiffany Taylor and Alison Arthur on 20 Sep 2021

 Servicing customers is often a significant expense for businesses.
 Chatbots can help lessen the burden on customer-facing teams by freeing them from routine requests and allowing them to focus on more complex inquiries.
 A report from Juniper Research predicts that by the year 2022, chatbots will be responsible for cost savings of approximately $8 billion per year.
 As businesses constantly evaluate new ways to reduce costs and improve efficiency, chatbots may be a natural place to invest in streamlining operations.

-Implementing a chatbot might seem like something that’s reserved for large businesses.
-However, small and medium-sized businesses can also reap the benefits of chatbots without having to build it themselves.
-Select electronic bill presentment and payment (EBPP) solutions offer chatbots as part of their offering, making it easy for businesses to get up-and-running quickly.
+Implementing a chatbot might seem like something reserved for large businesses.
+However, small and medium-sized businesses can also reap the benefits of chatbots without building them themselves.
+Select electronic bill presentment and payment (EBPP) solutions offer chatbots as part of their offering, making it easy for businesses to get up and running quickly.

-The Bottom Line: Chatbots are fast becoming table stakes for businesses of all sizes due to the benefits they can provide across the customer journey.
+The Bottom Line: Chatbots are quickly becoming table stakes for businesses of all sizes due to the benefits they provide across the customer journey.
 Implementing a chatbot for electronic bill payments can be as simple as working with an EBPP provider that offers a turnkey and fully integrated solution.

 *This is an update on an original post published August 2019.